 In a recent Money Memories interview I was asked about my childhood.
-Being an early Baby Boomer, my childhood is almost comprehensible to today’s teens.
+Being an early Baby Boomer, my childhood is almost incomprehensible to today’s teens.
 Imagine my surprise when the Teen and Young Adult Financial Panel gave their take-aways from my interview.

 Their responses confirmed my belief that money management skill transcends generations.
 Their insightful take-aways affirmed my belief about money conversations.